Aliases for F9 Gene

 GeneCards Summary for F9 Gene

 F9 (Coagulation Factor IX) is a Protein Coding gene.
 Diseases associated with F9 include Hemophilia B and Thrombophilia, X-Linked, Due To Factor Ix Defect.
-Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include calcium ion binding and peptidase activity.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is F10.

 UniProtKB/Swiss-Prot for F9 Gene